vavrusa/vavrusa.github.io/_drafts/2015-03-10-bioinformatics-1.md

 On the macroscopic level, a behaviour of the hive is useful for making *rule of thumb* decisions.
 A bread and butter for programmers.
 When the [hive is foraging][foraging], it has two choices - either stay with the current food source or scout for a better one, which may or may not pay off.
 The waggle dance of the returning forager communicates the direction to the food source, and an integrated travel length (cost).
 Based on the net gain, it might recruit more foragers based on several other constraints.

 * Foragers stay true to their food source of choice until it worsens its quality.
-* More than 3/4 of the foragers prefer to stay in their comfortable distance, and only few experienced ones fly farther.
+* More than 3/4 of the foragers prefer to stay in their comfortable distance (1/10 - 1/4 of the range), and only few experienced ones fly farther.
 * The amount of foraging activity is limited by environment.

+TODO: img here

 The same choice paralysis problem exists in computer networking software, where instead of food we're chosing servers for the next hop.
 The question is always - did we pick the fastest server, and what if something changed meanwhile?
 What if our choice fails?
 A good rule of thumb is to stick with the best performing server (in the range) with at least 3/4 probability *(fidelity)*.
 If not, try different server with the probability proportional to it's known quality *(scouting)*.
 Back off if all servers are consistently bad *(weather)*.